Risk management identifies, assesses, and manages risk threats and opportunities to a business.

 Physical mechanisms driving risk culture

 It’s essential to think about the tone of your organisation and how tangible physical mechanisms can help control it.
-These mechanisms include a risk governance structure, corporate values, code of conduct and ethics statements, policies, procedures, risk oversight activities, incentive programs, risk assessment processes, risk indicator reporting, performance management reviews, reinforcement processes, etc. Companies and boards must examine various risks, including strategic, operational, financial, IT, etc. They must also consider the organisation’s appetite for risk, how the different risks can interact, and how they are managed daily.
+These mechanisms include a risk governance structure, corporate values, code of conduct and ethics statements, policies, procedures, risk oversight activities, incentive programs, risk assessment processes, risk indicator reporting, performance management reviews, reinforcement processes, etc. Companies and boards must examine risks, including strategic, operational, financial, IT, etc. They must also consider the organisation’s appetite for risk, how the different risks can interact, and how they are managed daily.

 Internal attributes driving risk culture